dboddie-canonical-work/disgorged-docs/debugging-building-snaps.rst

 Most applications will need additional libraries added to the snap in order to function correctly.
 As the developer of the application, you’re best placed to know which libraries you need to stage in the snap.

 Sometimes when a snap is initially built, libraries are missing because they were not explicitly specified by the developer.
-There’s a couple of ways to bundle required libraries in a snap, both of which are covered below, but more details can be found in `Build and staging dependencies <build-and-staging-dependencies.md>`__.
+There’s a couple of ways to bundle required libraries in a snap, both of which are covered below, but more details can be found in :ref:`Build and staging dependencies <build-and-staging-dependencies>`.

 .. raw:: html